najchris11/chronicle/README.md

 Chronicle is a set of scripts that let you automatically log your Spotify liked songs into monthly playlists.
 It’s designed to help you chronicle your musical journey over time!

 > **Note:**
 > Each user must use their own Spotify API credentials.
 This repository is meant as a template.
-Non-technical users may find it easier to follow the instructions provided here, or you might consider building a web app for an even smoother experience.

 ---

 ## Overview of Scripts